julienschmidt/bawang/docs/reports/midterm_report.md

 - timeout when establishing a tunnel

-#### Network errors on voidphone API
+#### Network errors on VoidPhone API

-#### Data errors on voidpohone API
+#### Data errors on VoidPhone API
-If we receive invalid or malformed data from other voidphone components via the API we immediately terminate the connection.
+If we receive invalid or malformed data from other VoidPhone components via the API we immediately terminate the connection.

 #### Network errors on link layer
 In case of errors on our onion link layer